arthurfiorette/proposal-safe-assignment-operator/README.md

 <br />

-<h1>ECMAScript Safe Assignment Operator</h1>
+<h1>ECMAScript Safe Assignment Operator Proposal</h1>

 > [!WARNING]
-> This proposal is actively being developed and [any help is welcome](#help-us-to-improve-this-proposal).
+> This proposal is actively under development, and [contributions are welcome](#help-us-to-improve-this-proposal).

 <br />

-This proposal introduces a new operator `?=` _(Safe Assignment)_ that transforms the function result into a `[error, null]` tuple if the function throws an error or `[null, result]` if the function returns a value successfully.
-This operator also works with promises, async functions and any object that implements the [`Symbol.result`](#symbolresult) method.
+This proposal introduces a new operator, `?=` _(Safe Assignment)_, which simplifies error handling by transforming the result of a function into a tuple.
+If the function throws an error, the operator returns `[error, null]`; if the function executes successfully, it returns `[null, result]`.
+This operator is compatible with promises, async functions, and any value that implements the [`Symbol.result`](#symbolresult) method.

-For example, when doing any I/O operation or interacting with any Promise-based API, it can fail and **it will** fail in the most unexpected ways at runtime.
-Forgetting to handle these errors can lead to unexpected behavior and security vulnerabilities.
+For example, when performing I/O operations or interacting with Promise-based APIs, errors can occur unexpectedly at runtime.
+Neglecting to handle these errors can lead to unintended behavior and potential security vulnerabilities.

 <br />